 POLICY 1.1.1 Revise land use controls in the core design and showroom area to protect and promote PDR activities, as well as the arts, by prohibiting construction of new housing and limiting the amount of office and retail uses that can be introduced.
 Because of the emphasis on promoting design activities in this area, and the difficulty sometimes in distinguishing retail from wholesale activities, it makes sense to allow somewhat larger retail spaces here in order to facilitate sales of design-oriented products.
 POLICY 1.1.2 In the northern part of Showplace Square (around 8th and Brannan, east of the freeway and along 16th and 17th Streets) revise land use controls to create new mixed use areas, allowing mixed-income housing as a principal use, as well as limited amounts of retail, office, and research and development uses, while protecting against the wholesale displacement of PDR uses.
-POLICY 1.1.3 Along the west side of I-280, south of Berry Street and north of 17th Street, permit and encourage innovative industries by removing controls on office uses.
-Investigate practical means to further define the office uses that would be desirable here.
-POLICY 1.1.4 Allow for active ground floor uses and a more neighborhood commercial character in newly designated mixed use areas within Showplace Square.
+POLICY 1.1.3 Allow for active ground floor uses and a more neighborhood commercial character in newly designated mixed use areas within Showplace Square.
+POLICY 1.1.4 Permit and encourage greater retail use on the ground floor on parcels that front 16th Street to take advantage of transit service and encourage more mixed uses, while protecting against the wholesale displacement of PDR uses.
 These areas are too large too support an absolute requirement of ground floor retail in all new development, but neighborhood serving retail should be permitted and encouraged where there is market support for it.
 Retail use sizes should generally be kept small to foster a neighborhood scale.
+POLICY 1.1.5 While continuing to protect traditional PDR functions that need large, inexpensive spaces to operate, also recognize that the nature of PDR businesses is evolving gradually so that their production and distribution activities are becoming more integrated physically with their research, design and administrative functions.
 OBJECTIVE 1.2 IN AREAS OF SHOWPLACE/POTRERO WHERE HOUSING AND MIXED USE IS ENCOURAGED, MAXIMIZE DEVELOPMENT POTENTIAL IN KEEPING WITH NEIGHBORHOOD CHARACTER It is important that new housing is developed in appropriate areas, that it is compatible with its surroundings, and that it satisfies community housing needs.
 Permitting some housing in formerly industrial areas along with improved transit service allows new development to capitalize on existing infrastructure.
 Mixed use controls will allow for compatible housing development along 16th and 17th Streets, mixed with PDR, retail, and other uses.
 Such a mixed use district will add to the vibrancy of the area, preserve its special character, and buffer adjacent residential areas from more intensive uses to the north, including the freeway and train tracks.